Differences Between Cannabis Flowers, Edibles and Concentrates

 People discovered the medical and recreational benefits thousands of years ago.
 It was probably first used as an herb until folks realized there was something more to it.
 Some early medicine people took cannabis in a pharmaceutical direction.
 Some others used it to trigger spiritual events.
 And, still others just wanted to have fun.

-If you are preparing your own edibles, you must remember the heat will alter the strain and its effects, so you must control the dosing.
+If you are preparing your edibles, you must remember that the heat will alter the strain and its effects, so you must control the dosing.
 Cannabis strains also have unique flavors and aromas that may or may not fit your recipe.
 But the most popular strains for cooking include:

 - Gorilla Glue #4 (Sativa-dominant Hybrid)